wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 The historical data was collected by federal agencies during stream and valley sedimentation surveys aimed at investigating accelerated erosion and deposition and/or increased flooding in the basin; this dataset is inherently geomorphic in nature so these programs pursue analyses primarily of interest to the earth scientist.

-All data associated with this project has been published by Wood et al. (2025a) and is described in Wood et al. (2025b; manuscript in development).
+All data associated with this project has been published by Wood et al. (2025a) and is described in Wood et al. (2025b; in development).

 The hillslope-floodplain-channel cross-section to the right displays the kind of transect data these programs operate on—topographic surface profiles (i.e., elevation data).